 Passengers who are members of the airline’s loyalty programs have a clear advantage in this regard, primarily because the airline understands them better and will be able to match compensatory considerations better to their specific requirements.

-this blog post on corporate loyalty.
+As additional rewards, the compensation structures can be enhanced for loyalty program members.
+Before you dismiss loyalty program members as too small a piece of the pie to matter, take a look at this blog post on corporate loyalty.
 Business travel is a good 33% of the global travel demand, but this is a highly valuable market for airlines thanks to higher margins and predictable demand in key sectors.